openshift/osd-cluster-ready/README.md

 This job silences alerts while Day2 configuration is loaded onto a cluster at initial provisioning, allowing it to not page on-call SREs for normal operations within the cluster.

-The silence initially takes effect for 1 hour.

 We poll cluster health using [osde2e health checks](https://github.com/openshift/osde2e/blob/041355675304a7aa371b7fbeea313001036feb75/pkg/common/cluster/clusterutil.go#L211) once a minute (this is [configurable](#failed_check_interval_seconds)), until they all report healthy 20 times in a row ([configurable](#clean_check_runs)) on 30s intervals ([configurable](#clean_check_interval_seconds)).
 By default, we will clear any active silence and exit successfully if the cluster is (or becomes) more than two hours old ([configurable](#max_cluster_age_minutes)).

-If we think the silence might expire while health checks are running, we extend it.
+We base the duration of the silence on the estimated maximum time we think it should take for the full health check sequence to run, extending it as necessary.

 ## Deploying